 So does your number of followers really matter?
 To a certain extent, yes, but it shouldn’t consume your life.
-No doubt, having more likes on a picture gives a temporary boost to your ego and loosing some followers due to your short absence from the platform can make you feel really sad.
+No doubt, having more likes on a picture gives a temporary boost to your ego and losing some followers due to your short absence from the platform can make you feel really sad.
 I’m human, I’m guilty of this and I feel it too.
-But you must remember that you have a life and actual friends and family who really love you and not fans who are merely liking every one of your pictures.
+But you must remember that you have a life and actual friends and family who really love you and not fans who are merely liking your pictures.
 That makes you incredibly lucky, some people search their whole lives for true love and trust but can never truly find it.
 If Instagram makes you feel lousy, take a break from it and, just like friends, if your followers want to be in your life, they’d wait.
 If they don’t then let them go, don’t waste your precious time, efforts and energy.
 At least, that is what I tell myself.
 Some days, I get merely 50 likes on a picture, screw it.
 Other days, I get over a hundred likes within 2 hours when I’m not looking.
-Don’t let your focus be collecting likes, collect beautiful memories and showcase them like your personal storybook to look through and reminise next year, life means so much more than a perfect colour coordinated feed.
+Don’t let your focus be collecting likes, collect beautiful memories and showcase them like your personal storybook to look through and reminisce next year, life means so much more than a perfect colour coordinated feed.
 That is my Insta-goal now and it has definitely made me feel much better about myself, the likes and followers will soon follow.

 I hope this gives you an insight to what Influencers really do and why you shouldn’t let your Instagram following dictate your life.
-Remember that you are love beyond just the digital world, it’s okay not to be picture perfect and that you’re a person, not a robot.
+Remember that you are loved beyond just the digital world, it’s okay not to be picture perfect and that you’re a person, not a robot.
 Lots of love from me to you.